-South Florida homes are experiencing a large wave of cast iron sewer pipe problems due to the 25-35 Year life span of cast iron pipes.
+South Florida homes are experiencing a large wave of cast iron sewer pipe problems due to the 25-35 year life span of cast-iron pipes.
 If your cast iron sewer pipes are 25 Years old or older, they could fail at any time.
-Your drainage lines may already be damaged by tree root intrusion, cracks, channelling, or misaligned connections before you experience complete sewer line failure.
-Do not let your plumbing get to the point were it fails!
+Your drainage lines may already be damaged by tree root intrusion, cracks, channeling, or misaligned connections before you experience complete sewer line failure.
+Do not let your plumbing get to the point where it fails!
 A failed or collapsed sanitary sewer line will cost you tremendously more to repair than proactive maintenance and repair will.
 This article highlights 10 tell-tale symptoms that your sewer line is deteriorating and possibly broken.

 Regular backups may be a symptom of broken or deteriorating sewer lines

 If you experience backups or blockages regularly even after having the pipes cleaned, then you may have an underlying issue such as tree root intrusion, channeling, cracks letting surrounding soil in, or a misaligned pipe connection.
 These issues can be detected by getting a sewer video inspection.

 If you can smell sewer gas in or around your home or building, this is a tell-tale symptom that there is a crack somewhere in your sewer system.
 A sanitary sewer should be airtight everywhere with the exception of vent stacks on your roof which allows for the sewage to move downhill.
 This means that you should never smell sewer odor unless there was a crack or opening in your sanitary sewer lines.